junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 *Not the love I'm asking.* That's Metatron's words.

 Dean has a feeling where this is leading to, and just to think about that, he already feels as if his flesh is trying to crawl out of his skin, like when he was tortured and skinned in Hell.
-But now he feels like he'd rather stay in Hell for forty more years than thinking about that question, thinking about the answer to that question -- *Do you still believe in love, Dean?* -- thinking about that... angel, admitting the thing he doesn't want to acknowledge is there for so, so long. *Swear it on the name of the person you love the most.
+But now he feels like he'd rather stay in Hell for forty more years than thinking about that question, thinking about the answer to that question -- *Do you still believe in love, Dean?* -- thinking about that... angel, admitting the thing he doesn't want to acknowledge is there for so, so long. -- *Yes.* -- It's like a corner of the room in the back of the mind he never wants to look at.
+And now, slowly, deliberately, he's forced to turn to that corner, to face it, to see something that he always know is there but pretends it's not.
+And now, he has to name it.
+And he has no choice. -- *Swear it on the name of the person you love the most.
 Prove it.*

 There really is only one answer.

 "Got your answer, Dean?"
-Metatron watches the look on Dean's face with great interest.
+Metatron watches the look on Dean's face changing with great interest.

 Dean glances at him, feeling his own face burning up.
 He has a bad feeling about this, but somehow, just thinking that answer, it flutters his stomach, like the chick-flick movies sometimes would say, that weird expression of having butterflies in the stomach.
 He never believed it, but it seems to hold certain level of truth.